softwarity/geojson-editor/README.md

 - **Readonly Mode** - Visual indicator with diagonal stripes when editing is disabled
 - **Block Editing in Collapsed Areas** - Prevents accidental edits in collapsed sections
 - **Smart Copy/Paste** - Copy includes expanded content even from collapsed nodes
-- **FeatureCollection Mode** - Optional mode to auto-wrap features in a FeatureCollection structure
+- **FeatureCollection Output** - Emits valid FeatureCollection with all edited features
+- **Clear Button** - Discreet ✕ button in suffix area to clear all editor content (hidden in readonly mode)

 ## Installation